 The bald eagle is an Endangered Species Act success story.
 In the mid-1900s, our national symbol was in danger of extinction throughout most of its range.
-Bald eagle populations were negatively impacted by habitat destruction and degradation, as well as illegal shooting and the contamination of its food source - largely as a consequence of the insecticide Dichlorodiphenyltrichloroethane, known as DDT.
+Bald eagles were decimated by habitat destruction and degradation, as well as illegal shooting and the contamination of their food source by the insecticide dichlorodiphenyltrichloroethane, known as DDT.

 Most bald eagles are capable of breeding at 4 or 5 years of age, but in dense populations they may not start breeding until much older.
 Bald eagles mate for life, but if an individual in the pair dies, the survivor will accept a new mate.

 Eagle pairs usually choose the tops of large trees to build nests, however bald eagle nests have also been found on cliffs, the ground and even on human-made structures like power poles and communication towers.
 When nesting in trees, they generally select the tallest trees with limbs strong enough to support their large, heavy nests.
 Nests are generally 4 to 5 feet wide and 2 to 4 feet deep.
 These nests can reach 10 feet across and can weigh thousands of pounds.
 The largest recorded bald eagle nest, located in St. Petersburg, Florida, was 9.5 feet in diameter, 20 feet deep and weighed almost 6,000 pounds!
 Eagle nests are constructed with large sticks, and may be lined with moss, grass, plant stalks, lichens, seaweed or sod.
 Pairs will often use and enlarge the same nest each year, but bald eagles may also have one or more alternate nests within their breeding territory.
 Nest sites typically include at least one perch with a clear view of a water body for foraging, but bald eagles nests are increasingly being found away from large water bodies.